ameeshi25bai10220-oss/digital-literacy-project/README.md

 ## Conclusion

-This project helped in understanding the importance of digital literacy and responsible online behavior in academic and professional environments.
+While doing this, I realized the importance of digital literacy and responsible online behavior in academic and professional environments.
+I especially found the Google Forms task interesting as it showed how easily data can be collected and analyzed.